 Alvarado's childhood is not known.
 It is only known that he settled with his father in Potam, a Sonoran town on the banks of the Yaqui River.
 As a teenager, he moved to Morelia, Michoacán, where he studied pharmacy at the University of San Nicolás.
 He then lived for a while in the port of Guaymas, where he worked as an employee in a pharmacy.
 The experience he acquired made him decide to set up his own business in Pótam and later in Cananea, a town located in the northern part of Sonora.

 His spirit was eager for knowledge.
-He himself says that seeing the usefulness of the English language he subscribed to foreign newspapers in order to become fluent.
+He says that seeing the usefulness of the English language he subscribed to foreign newspapers to become fluent.
 He also read with intensity the works of authors concerned with making life more just and less unequal among men.
 These readings were linked to Salvador Alvarado's observations of the environment around him.
 He saw the situation of misery that prevailed among the peasants and the population in general, while many people in charge of the Porfirian public administration did not fulfill their duty and took advantage of their positions to make personal businesses flourish.
 That is why, from a very young age, he dreamed of a profound change that would improve the lives of most Mexicans.

 He was restless and possessed a great will.
 So what he set out to do, he wanted to see it become a reality as quickly as possible.
 These traits of Alvarado's character can be seen in every act of his life, both as a revolutionary in Sonora and as a governor in the Yucatan.
 His subordinates relate that he confronted them with complete firmness, saying, "If this can be done in a month, I don't consent to any more time being wasted".